Skip to main content

 The Illusion of Anonymity

 A common assurance from app developers is that collected data is “anonymized” or “aggregated.”
 This suggests your personal information is stripped of direct identifiers like your name and email address before being analyzed or shared.
 This concept, however, is increasingly fragile in the digital age.
-Your is a unique fingerprint.
+Your health data is a unique fingerprint.

 The specific combination of your age range, geographic location, sleep patterns, heart rate data, and self-reported symptoms creates a signature that is distinctly yours.
 Researchers have repeatedly demonstrated that “anonymized” datasets can be “de-anonymized” by cross-referencing them with other available information.
 Your pattern of activity, even without your name attached, can be so unique that it points directly back to you.